Martingale Approach to Gambler's Ruin Problem for Correlated Random Walks: Correlated Random Walk with Delays

 \section{Correlated Random Walk with Delays}

 As we mentioned in the introduction, accounting for the Markovian dependence is not enough to solve our two-pattern problem.
 The payments are quite often equal to 0.
-Random walks associated with such random variables are called ``random walks with delays''.
-The gambler's ruin problem with delays for the iid case was solved in \citet{Gut2013} with the help of martingales and the OST.
+Random walks associated with such random variables are called random walks with delays.
+The gambler's ruin problem with delays for the i.i.d. case can be solved using standard techniques of martingales and the OST, see \citet{Gut2013}.
 Here we extend these results to CRW with delays.
+We start with a symmetric CRW which can be viewed as a natural generalization of the i.i.d. symmetric random walk with delays.